Romance of the Western Chamber

 Romance of the Western Chamber (西廂記 (西厢记, Xīxiāng Jì, Hsi-hsiang-chi)), also translated as The Story of the Western Wing, The West Chamber, Romance of the Western Bower and similar titles, is one of the most famous Chinese dramatic works.
 It was written by the Yuan dynasty playwright Wang Shifu (王實甫), and set during the Tang dynasty.
 Known as "China's most popular love comedy," it is the story of a young couple consummating their love without parental approval, and has been seen both as a "lover's bible" and "potentially lethal," as readers were in danger of pining away under its influence.

+It is based on Yuan Zhen's short story Yingying's Biography.